 Summary: A Treatise Concerning the Principles of Human Knowledge

-The Principles of Human Knowledge were written by the Irish bishop George Berkeley in 1710, and their main aim was to respond to the impious doctrines of materialism and atheism.
-To this end, he develops a surprising theory of knowledge, based on radical empiricism: ‘to be is to be perceived’.
+The Principles of Human Knowledge was written by the Irish bishop George Berkeley in 1710, with the primary aim of countering the impious doctrines of materialism and atheism.
+To this end, he develops a striking theory of knowledge based on radical empiricism: ‘to be is to be perceived’.

-Berkeley, an Irish bishop, wrote this work for skeptics and unbelievers.
+Berkeley, an Irish bishop, wrote this work for sceptics and unbelievers.

-It is often the use of our thinking which, raising on a given subject various problems, leads to scepticism.
+It is often the way we use our thinking—by raising various problems on a given subject—that leads to scepticism.
 This is due not to reason itself, but to the misuse we make of it.
 Hence this famous metaphor:

 The far greater Part, if not all, of those Difficulties which have [...] block’d up the way to Knowledge, are intirely owing to our selves. [...]
 We have first rais’d a Dust, and then complain, we cannot see 1.

-So what are these false principles that we have followed and that have lost us?
+So what are these false principles that we have followed and that have led us astray?

-It concerns the notion of abstraction, and by extension abstract ideas.
-These are in fact considered to be the objects of logic or metaphysics, whereas they are merely fictions.
-Or again: we have no abstract ideas.
+They concern the notion of abstraction and, by extension, abstract ideas.
+These are considered to be the objects of logic or metaphysics, whereas they are merely fictions.
+Or, to put it another way: we have no abstract ideas.

 Berkeley sums up the doctrine of abstraction as follows: